scholzj/kafka-enablement-2020/on-ocp/README.md

 * Check the specification of the KafkaUser resource.
 Notice the authN type, authZ and quotas configuration.
-* Check the secrets it created with the TLs certificate:
+* Check the secrets it created with the TLS certificate:

 ```
 oc get secret my-user -o yaml